Gated KalmaNet: A Fading Memory Layer Through Test-Time Ridge Regression: ( )

 \myparagraph{Motivation} As alluded earlier, solving \cref{eq:rls} via \cref{eq:kf-update} is sequential in nature, and here we consider alternatives amenable to parallelizable training.
 Our first step towards this is to write down a closed form solution to \cref{eq:rls} and compute the output

 With the weighted covariances $U_t:= \sum_{i=1}^t \eta_i v_ik_i^\top$ and $H_t:=\sum_{i=1}^t \eta_i k_i k_i^\top$, we note that $y_t$ can be computed via first solving $(H_t + \lambda I) x = q_t$ for $x$ and then left-multiplying $U_t$.
-An exact solver (e.g., \texttt{torch.linalg.solve}) can do so with high accuracy, by parallelizing over the batch dimension.
-However, it is inefficient here for two reasons.
+An exact solver (e.g., \texttt{torch.linalg.solve}) can do so with high accuracy by parallelizing over the batch dimension.
+However, it is inefficient for two reasons.
 First, it takes $O(D^3)$ time for every $t$.
-Second, it requires explicitly forming and materializing all $H_t$'s, which would entail a large I/O cost.
-In light of this, we resort to first-order iterative methods that admit chunk-wise implementation without materializing all $H_t$'s, enabling parallelism over chunks and batches.
+Second, it requires explicitly forming and materializing all $H_t$'s, which entails large I/O costs.
+In light of this, we resort to first-order iterative methods.
+These methods use matrix-vector products to enable chunk-wise parallelism over batches without materializing all $H_t$'s.
 Furthermore, they often take $O(D^2)$ time complexity per iteration and can converge quickly in a few iterations.
-The iterative method we choose is the \textit{Chebyshev Iteration} (CH); we proceed to describe its basic idea, with a justification of using CH deferred to \cref{subsection:solver-comparison}.
+The iterative method we choose is the \textit{Chebyshev Iteration} (CH); we proceed to describe its basic idea, with the justification for using CH deferred to \cref{subsection:solver-comparison}.

-\myparagraph{Chebyshev Iteration (CH)} CH can be seen as an \textit{accelerated gradient descent} method (AGD) that applies \cref{eq:ch-gd} and \cref{eq:ch-momentum} to the strongly convex objective $\frac{1}{2} \xi^\top H \xi - \xi^\top q$, that is to solve the optimality condition $H \xi = q$ (\cref{algo:Chebyshev}).
-Different from AGD, CH incorporates a \cref{eq:weight-update} and makes specific choices of different parameters; these choices makes CH optimal with the fastest convergence among first-order methods \cite{Pedregosa-Chebyshev2021}.
+\myparagraph{Chebyshev Iteration (CH)} CH is an \textit{accelerated gradient descent} method (AGD) that applies \cref{eq:ch-gd} and \cref{eq:ch-momentum} to the quadratic objective $\frac{1}{2} \xi^\top H \xi - \xi^\top q$, that is to solve $H \xi = q$ (\cref{algo:Chebyshev}).
+Different from vanilla AGD, CH incorporates a \cref{eq:weight-update} and makes specific choices of different parameters; these choices make CH optimal with the fastest convergence among first-order methods \cite{Pedregosa-Chebyshev2021}.

-We now replace the above exact solver with CH:
+We replace the above exact solver with CH:

 Here, $\text{CH}(H_t+\lambda I, q_t, r)$ means $r$ iterations of CH to approximately solve $(H_t+\lambda_t I) x = q_t$.
 To improve stability and expressivity, next we allow regularization $\lambda$ and weight $\eta_i$ to be time-varying and chosen adaptively.
 We write $\lambda_t$ and $\eta_{t,i}$ to make their dependency in time $t$ explicit, with $\eta_{t,i}$ being the weight of the $i$-th token at time $t$.